Tower at PNC Plaza: Planning

-In 2009, PNC approached Gensler with an idea for its new headquarters in Pittsburgh, PA.
+In 2009, PNC approached Gensler with an idea for its new headquarters in Pittsburgh.

-Gensler project team members toured several buildings for energy efficient and sustainable design inspiration such as Manitoba Hydro's headquarters in Winnipeg, Manitoba, the Bullitt Center in Seattle, WA, KfW Bank in Frankfurt, Germany, and the Department of Public Works in San Francisco, CA.
+Gensler project team members toured several buildings for energy-efficient and sustainable design inspiration, such as Manitoba Hydro's headquarters in Winnipeg, Manitoba; the Bullitt Center in Seattle, Washington; KfW Bank in Frankfurt, Germany; and the Department of Public Works in San Francisco, California.

-The Tower was designed with three core pillars reflecting company values in mind: Community Builder, Workplace Innovator, and Energy Responder.
+The tower was designed with three core pillars reflecting company values in mind: community builder, workplace innovator, and energy responder.

-Community Builder
+Community builder

 PNC emphasized providing support for Pittsburgh's existing infrastructure, promoting downtown business growth, and augmenting the skyline.

 Approximately 2,500 temporary jobs were created in the construction phase of the project.
-Additionally, 20% of the construction budget went to women and minority-owned contractors.
+Additionally, 20% of the construction budget went to women- and minority-owned contractors.

-Workplace Innovator
+Workplace innovator

 Building interior and workspace design was informed by proprietary research and PNC-specific observations.
 A key design goal was to make innovative use of building space to promote collaboration and productivity.
 Two-story neighborhoods throughout the building connect paired office floors and feature varying programs and furnishings to foster different work experiences and encourage employees to move around the building.

-Energy Responder
+Energy responder

-The Tower design was motivated by minimizing resource use and maximizing renewable energy opportunities.
+The tower design was motivated by minimizing resource use and maximizing renewable energy opportunities.